-21. New York Knicks (from Dallas): Day’Ron Sharpe, center, North Carolina
+21. New York Knicks (from Dallas): Trey Murphy III, guard, Virginia

-22. Los Angeles Lakers: Ziaire Williams, forward, Stanford
+22. Los Angeles Lakers: Joel Ayayi, guard, Gonzaga

 23. Houston Rockets (from Portland): Tre Mann, guard, Florida

-After going big with Evan Mobley at the top of this NBA mock draft, the rebuilding Rockets potentially find an heir-apparent to John Wall at point guard.
+After going big with Cade Cunningham at the top of this NBA mock draft, the rebuilding Rockets potentially find an heir-apparent to John Wall at point guard while playing Cunningham off the ball.
 The 6-foot-5 Mann was brilliant as a sophomore for the Gators last season, averaging 16.0 points, 5.6 rebounds and 3.5 assists on 40% shooting from distance.
 Being a shoot-first point guard doesn’t hurt here, either.

-24. Houston Rockets (from Milwaukee): Marcus Bagley, forward, Arizona State
+24. Houston Rockets (from Milwaukee): Neemias Queta, center, Utah State

 The 6-foot-5 Christopher has been compared by some to San Antonio Spurs star wing DeMar DeRozan.
 For good reason.
 He’s boasts a tremendous two-way skillset.
 Last season saw Christopher average 14.3 points and 4.7 rebounds while playing great defense.
-He’d be a great fit in the backcourt with Jamal Murray in Denver as a traditional two-guard.
+He’d be a great fit for a Clippers team that needs more youngsters in the backcourt.

 30. Utah Jazz: Jared Butler, guard, Baylor